-It’s so easy just to say, “Addicts are bad, and what they do is wrong”; but real empowerment to change and grow begins with a new perspective that can only come from seeing life as holistically and objectively as possible over time.
+It’s so easy just to say, “Addicts are bad, and what they do is wrong”; but real empowerment to change and grow begins with a new perspective that can only come from seeing life holistically and objectively over time.

 The Power of Your Story